Monday, 26 September 2005

 Four years ago

-Yesterday, I didn't even remember that it was 11 September, anniversary of the New York attacks.
 I had a board meeting yesterday morning and I was thinking about that.
 It was also a friend's birthday, so I was reminding myself to send her greetings.
-And I was thinking about the peace march that covers 28 kms from the city of Perugia to Assisi.
+And I was thinking about the annual peace march that covers 28 kms from the city of Perugia to Assisi in Italy, that takes place on this day.

 It was only after the meeting, after lunch and after the afternnon nap, that Nadia told me that they were showing a Chinese film on the TV.
 I love Chinese films.
-She said that it was about children lving near a brick kiln.
+She said that it was about children living near a brick kiln.

-I had immediately hoped that it was the film where Gong Li plays the mother of a deaf child.
-I had seen it on TV in China but since it was in Chinese, I hadn't followed it properly.
 But the film on the TV was about a teacher wearing a chador, trying to explain to nursery kids about bombings in New York and when children could not understand the meaning of "tower", she took them out to look at the chimney of the brick kiln.
+(The picture taken from the top of the twin-towers is from 1996)

 "The exiled man" from Chile, was bitter about the American double standards.